-GMA offered regional workshops in December 2015 to provide municipal officials with information about local revenues that are administered by the Department of Revenue.
+GMA offered regional workshops in May and June 2016 to provide municipal officials with information about budgeting and revenue forecasting.

 The Georgia Department of Revenue requested GMA to provide the following information about the issuance of special event permits for the sale of alcohol.

 The city of Decatur, a designated Bronze-Level Bike Friendly Community by Georgia Bikes, celebrated National Bike Month with a variety of activities during the entire month of May.